 About Eyemouth Rib Trips

-The boat 'Brightwater' is a RIB, standing for Rigid (hulled) Inflatable Boat made by Delta who are the chosen manufacturer by the Marine Police, Border Control Customer amongst many other marine operators, so the boat's pedigree is second to none for safety, strength and speed.
+The boat 'Clearwater' is a RIB, standing for Rigid (hulled) Inflatable Boat made by Humber who are the chosen manufacturer by the Marine Police, Border Control Customer amongst many other marine operators, so the boat's pedigree is second to none for safety, strength and speed.
 If you have more interest , you can read more About the Boat here.

 Tim holds a skipper's licence for vessels up to 200 tons, also a ship engineer's certificate for engines up to 2000bhp.
 He is also legally required to hold a Sea Survival Certificate, a First Aid Certificate, a Ship's Radio Licence and must undergo a rigorous medical each year.

 All passengers and crew are required to wear life-jackets as instructed.
 The life-jackets are fully factory serviced during every winter, they inflate automatically, instantly, should they become submerged and can also be operated manually.
-Kids' life-jackets are static, foam-filled.
+Kids' life-jackets are fully automatic as well now.

 There is a full safety briefing for all passengers before every voyage.